 This post may contain affiliate links, which means that I may make a small commission off of items you purchase via one of these links, at no additional cost to you.
 Thank you for using one of these links, it helps to support my channel so I can continue to make free content for you.
 Please read the policy page for more information.

-Loved this Butternut Squash and Roasted Red Pepper Soup?
+Loved this Roasted Red Pepper and Butternut Squash Soup?
 Here are some more delicious vegan soups to try

 This 5* rated Creamy Chick’n and Vegetable Soup is hearty and wholesome.
 It uses the power of herbs and spices to replicate the chicken flavour, along with farmhouse veggies for a cruelty-free version of this British classic.